 4. On that note, Grisham just wrote this as a money grab, right?
 It’s like how every musician inevitably records a Christmas song because it’s easy money.
 Look at Johnny G, chasing those dollar bills yo.

 6. As for Akroyd, what’s up with his character?
 He “runs” the neighborhood.
 What the hell does that even mean?
 Is their neighborhood a criminal organization?
-It is it full of Italian immigrants and this is Brooklyn in the early 1900’s?
+Is it full of Italian immigrants and this is Brooklyn in the early 1900s?
 I’m confused.